Septic Tank Emptying Services

 Domestic & Commercial

-For advice on or help with any of your septic tank needs, call us with no charge today on 0800 180 4474 or 01236 43442 from Scotland, or fill in our contact form to arrange a time for us to call you back at your convenience.
-Find more information on our septic tank emptying services below.
+For advice or support with septic tank emptying, contact Universal Tankers free of charge on 0800 180 4474, or 01236 43442 from Scotland.
+You can also complete our contact form to arrange a call back at a time that suits you.
+Further information on our septic tank emptying services is available below.

 Why Choose Universal Tankers?

-For your tank to work correctly, the sludge needs to be removed regularly to avoid the system backing up; the general advice is that this should be done annually, but tanks vary in size and capacity, meaning each has a slightly different care requirement, and we believe a more realistic timeframe falls under three to five years.
-This is something we can discuss with you when you call us.
+For your tank to work correctly, the sludge needs to be removed regularly to avoid the system backing up.
+The general advice is that this should be done annually, but tanks vary in size and capacity, meaning each has a slightly different care requirement.
+Other factors that you should consider include:

 • The size of your household or premises: the number of individuals using the system plays a critical role.
 More people mean more wastewater, leading to the tank filling up more quickly.